AudranDoublet/rtx_opr/README.md

 **Shadow maps** are used as part of the god rays rendering.
 It's basically implemented as a depth map of the scene from the sun view (orthographic projection).
 As for the initial ray, we implemented this step using RTX, but using rasterization would probably have been better.

-**God rays (atmospheric light scattering)** are due to small particles in the light-transmitting medium.
+**God rays (atmospheric light scattering) [3]** are due to small particles in the light-transmitting medium.
 To simulate the effect we samples some air points between the camera and the initial hit point.
 For each of these points, we need to know whether or not their are shadowed.
 If they are, the point doesn't provide illumination, otherwise it does.
 The shadowmap is then very useful, because it wouldn't be feasible to launch so many shadow rays.

 This part could benefit from a less basic implementation of shadowmaps.